gurolayanlar/react-native-auth-with-hoc/README.md

-## React Native Auuthentication using High Order C
+## React Native Authentication using High Order Component

+Using react navigation and moving between screens